werf/werf/docs/pages_en/reference/cheat_sheet.md

 ## Local development

-Most commands have the `--dev` flag, usually this is what you want for local development.
-It allows running werf commands without `git add`ing them first. `--follow` flag allows restarting the command when files in the repository are changed.
+Most commands have the `--dev` flag, which is usually what you need for local development.
+It allows you to run werf commands without first `git add`ing them.
+The `--follow` flag allows you to restart the command when files in the repository change.

-Render and show manifests:
+Rendering and showing manifests:

 ```
 werf render --dev
 ```

-Build image, but open interactive shell in a container with a failed stage on failure:
+Building an image and starting the interactive shell in a container with a failed stage in case of failure:

 ```
 werf build --dev [--follow] --introspect-error
 ```

-Build and run command in a Kubernetes Pod in a specified image:
+Building an image, running it in a Kubernetes Pod, and executing the command in it:

 ```
 werf kube-run --dev [--follow] --repo ghcr.io/group/project frontend -- npm lint
 ```

-Open an interactive shell in a container of a Kubernetes Pod for specified image:
+Starting an interactive shell in a container in a Kubernetes Pod for the specified image:

 ```
 werf kube-run --dev --repo ghcr.io/group/project -it frontend -- bash
 ```

-Build and deploy in a dev cluster, which might be a local one:
+Building an image and deploying it to a dev cluster (can be local):

 ```
 werf converge --dev [--follow] --repo ghcr.io/group/project
 ```

-Build and deploy in a dev cluster, use stages from another secondary read-only registry to speed up the build:
+Building an image and deploying it to a dev cluster; using stages from the secondary read-only registry to speed up the build:

 ```
 werf converge --dev [--follow] --repo ghcr.io/group/project --secondary-repo ghcr.io/group/otherproject
 ```

-Run "docker-compose up" command with forwarded image names:
+Running the "docker-compose up" command with the forwarded image names:
 ```
 werf compose up --dev [--follow]
 ```